 The party wall act allows an absolute right to build up to the boundary between you and your neighbour.
 It also allows you to build astride the boundary line, but only with your neighbour’s consent.

 Can a neighbour use my wall?
 Can I use my neighbour’s wall?

 This question often arises when people want to build side extensions.
 Side extension rules are the same as any other boundary.
 The wall can only be used if it is an existing party wall or party fence wall – that means the boundary line must run through it.
 If a wall is wholly on one side or the other, there is no right to use it granted by the Party Wall Act, but there is a right to cut a flashing into it.

 Can I build on my neighbour’s land?

-There is no right to build on your neighbour’s land, except the placing of foundations for a new wall.
-The act permits footings to be placed on next door’s land only ’where necessary’.
+There is no right to build on your neighbour’s land except to place foundations for a new wall.
+The act permits footings to be placed on next door’s land only ‘where necessary’.
 In nearly all cases an eccentric foundation, where the wall sits on the outer edge of the foundation, can be designed which means that no foundation needs to project into next door’s plot.

 What is the process for building on the boundary?

 If you want to build a wall or garden wall astride the boundary line (called the ‘Line of Junction’ in the Party Wall Act), you must tell your neighbour by serving a notice, called a Party Wall Notice.
 If you want to build a wall astride the boundary line, it will be as a party wall, and you can only do this with your neighbour’s written approval.
 You must also inform the adjoining owner if you plan to build a wall wholly on your own land but up against the boundary line, but in this case, your neighbour cannot prevent you from building such a wall.